 Metadata plugin¶

-dhis2w-core/plugins/metadata/ is the workspace's largest plugin — 139 MCP tools as of writing, spanning bundle workflows, cross-resource search, RFC 6902 patching, and dedicated authoring sub-apps for the highest-traffic DHIS2 resources.
+dhis2w-core/v42/plugins/metadata/ is the workspace's largest plugin — the metadata_* group registers roughly 230 MCP tools (the auto-regenerated MCP reference is the source of truth), spanning bundle workflows, cross-resource search, RFC 6902 patching, and dedicated authoring sub-apps for the highest-traffic DHIS2 resources.
 The generic CRUD still ships on client.resources.<name> (see Metadata CRUD) and remains the right escape hatch when a specific resource type doesn't have a hand-written sub-app yet.

 What it exposes¶